ceterumnet/AlpacaHub/README.md

  - [ ] Implement web screen for information
  - [x] Implement Alpaca Management API
  - [ ] Figure approach to test suite
- - [ ] Achieve conformance with ASCOM Conform Tool
- - [ ] Cleanup error messages to follow consistent format
+ - [x] Cleanup error messages to follow consistent format
- - [ ] Move device initializer code to be called on PUT connected
+ - [x] Move device initializer code to be called on PUT connected
  - [ ] Need to rethink templates for PUT requests for multiple values
  - [ ] Check all pointers for null
  - [x] Need to fix crash when invalid action is called on valid device type
- - [ ] Need to figure out what the threading model will be for multiple devices I can do something like 1 thread per device or just add a thread pool the size of the device types.
+ - [x] Need to figure out what the threading model will be for multiple devices I can do something like 1 thread per device or just add a thread pool the size of the device types.
 The disadvantage of a generic thread pool is that if multiple requests on a given device are taking a while, this